Medication Summary

 Salicylic acid topical (Clear Away, Compound W, Dr. Scholl's Corn Removers)

-A keratolytic, bacteriostatic, and fungistatic agent.
+Topical salicylic acid is a keratolytic, bacteriostatic, and fungistatic agent.
 Its main clinical use is as a keratolytic agent and as an agent that increases the percutaneous absorption of combined drugs by removing the stratum corneum.
 The keratolytic activity results from solubilization of the intercellular ground substance in the stratum corneum and shedding of the scales, which are bound by it.
-Commonly available in concentrations of 10-40% in a cream or lotion base.

 Ammonium lactate (AmLactin, Lac-Hydrin, Lactinol)

-Provides beneficial effects on dry skin and severe hyperkeratotic conditions.
-Indicated for moisturizing and softening dry, scaly skin.
+Ammonium lactate may loosen the adhesion of the keratinocytes in the stratum corneum, thereby thinning the skin.
+Ammonium lactate provides beneficial effects on dry skin and severe hyperkeratotic conditions.
+It is indicated for moisturizing and softening dry, scaly skin.

 Urea (Aquadrate, Calmurid, Carmol, Nutraplus)